tdilauro/Simplified-wiki/MultiTenancy.md

 * Two (or more) libraries share all of their collections.
 In this case, every library after the first one can be hosted for free.

   These libraries are like a family who live in the same house and share everything.
-As they say, "two can live as cheaply as one."
+As they say, two can live as cheaply as one.

 * Two (or more) libraries share a large collection, but each also has an additional collection which is not shared.
 Hosting the second library isn't free, but hosting these libraries on the same circulation manager is